JAbozarOid/jsamazona_full_ecommerce/README.md

    2. Master in javascript array functions
    3. Use combo box and add event to it
    4. re-render screen based on changes in item count
+4. Sign-in and Register Screen
+   1. Create dynamic form
+   2. Input validation in frontend and backend
+   3. Create web server using node.js
+   4. Connect to Mongodb database
+   5. Add registered user to the database
+   6. Authenticate user based on email and password
+   7. Using Jsonwebtoken to authorize users